 - Has three or more storeys (including basements, attics and commercial units)

 Our ‘Additional Licensing of Houses in Multiple Occupation Scheme 2016’ covers all HMOs, except those subject to mandatory licensing, or those that are exempt under the relevant sections of the Housing Act 2004.
+This scheme will come to an end on October 31, 2021.

 Additional Licencing Scheme Public Consultation 2021